andyeske/Airline-Data-Analysis-Tools/README.md

 % generate these on MATLAB.
 % d) APAT can be easily modified to produce more outputs than (1) - (21).
 ```

+Lastly, the user can opt to save the tables (1) through (21).
+For this, it must modify the ```Save_Tables``` field to include the desired table numbers.
+In the example, all 21 tables would be saved.

 ([ back to top ](#back_to_top))